-Shahryar entered a brick-walled hall of doors, watched over by a fireplace.
+Shahryar entered a Churrigueresque cryptoporticus, watched over by xoanon.
 Shahryar thought that this direction looked promising, and went that way.

-Shahryar entered a Churrigueresque cryptoporticus, watched over by xoanon.
+Shahryar entered a wide and low lumber room, that had a great many columns.
 Shahryar felt sure that this must be the way out.

-Shahryar entered a rococo , tastefully offset by a standing stone inlayed with gold and framed by a pattern of chevrons.
+Shahryar entered a ominous antechamber, decorated with a moasic framed by a pattern of wooden carvings.
 Shahryar chose an exit at random and walked that way, listening to the echo of footsteps.

-Shahryar entered a marble hall of doors, decorated with a trompe-l'oeil fresco with a design of palmettes.
+Shahryar entered a wide and low fogou, that had a parquet floor.
 Shahryar walked away from that place, listening to the echo of footsteps.

-Shahryar entered a primitive tepidarium, that had a lararium.
+Shahryar entered a looming library, decorated with a quatrefoil inscribed in the ground framed by a pattern of scratched markings.
 Shahryar opened a door, not feeling quite sure where it lead.

-Shahryar entered a Baroque hedge maze, dominated by xoanon with a design of buta motifs.
+Shahryar entered a archaic spicery, , within which was found a false door.
 Shahryar felt a bit dizzy at the confusion of doors.

-Shahryar entered a archaic still room, accented by a curved staircase framed by a pattern of pearl inlay.
+Shahryar entered a luxurious kiva, dominated by a quatrefoil inscribed in the ground framed by a pattern of arabseque.
 Shahryar muttered, "North, this way is probably north!" as the door opened, listening to the echo of footsteps.

-Shahryar entered a wide and low portico, watched over by an abat-son.
+Shahryar entered a luxurious library, watched over by a gilt-framed mirror.
 And that was where the encounter between a king of Persia named Shahryar and a blind librarian named Jorge Luis Borges took place.
 Jorge Luis Borges offered advice to Shahryar in the form of a story.
 So Jorge Luis Borges began, "It seems to me that this place we find ourselves reminds me of when..."
 And Jorge Luis Borges told a very exciting story.
 "So you see how that story was very like this place," Jorge Luis Borges said, ending the story.